sentinel-hub/eo-grow-examples/GEM/README.md

   2) A slimmed-down EO workflow using a Jupyter notebook using `eo-grow` without Ray, which is small enough to be run on a laptop

 Both demonstrations are self-contained.
-To set up the working environment, the following should be sufficient:
+To set up the working environment for running the example locally, the following should be sufficient:

 ```
 pip install -r requirements.txt
 ```

 Then, we invite the user to:
-  1) Head over to [`using eo-grow with Ray`](./eogrow_ray.md) for details about full large-scale processing demo
+  1) Head over to [`using eo-grow with Ray`](./docs/eogrow_ray.md) for details about full large-scale processing demo
   2) open the [`example notebook`](./example_notebook.ipynb) for running small example on your laptop.